ajeetsk/openai-elasticsearch-rag/README.md

 # RAG Application using OpenAI and ElasticSearch

-*RAG(Retrieval-Augmented Generation)* Application to offer Q&A like experience on a long format text using OpenAI and ElasticSearch.
+RAG *(Retrieval-Augmented Generation)* Application to offer Q&A on a long format text using OpenAI and ElasticSearch.
 Here we are

 - using ES as VectorDB to store the data and use it for search.
 - using OpenAI to create embeddings and generate answers to the questions.